-The Organization recognizes revenue in accordance with FASB subtopic 958-605 (FASB ASU 2018-08) accordingly, revenues are reported as increases in net asset without donor restriction unless use of the related assets is limited by donor imposed restrictions.
+The Organization recognizes revenue in accordance with FASB subtopic 958-605 (FASB ASU 2018-08) accordingly, revenues are reported as increases in net assets without donor restriction unless use of the related assets is limited by donor-imposed restrictions.
 Expenses are reported as decreases in net assets without donor restrictions.
-Gain and losses are recorded with their use is restricted explicit donor stipulation or by law.
+Gains and losses are recorded with their use and are restricted explicit donor stipulation or by law.
 Expirations of donor restrictions on the net assets (i.e., the donor-stipulated purpose has been fulfilled and or stipulated time period has elapsed) are reported as reclassifications between the applicable classes of net assets.
-The Organization has adopted a policy to classify donor restrictions were met in the year the contribution was received.
+The Organization has adopted a policy to classify donor-restricted contributions as without donor restrictions to the extent that donor restrictions were met in the year the contribution was received.
 All state grants and contracts are reported as exchange transactions in accordance with generally accepted accounting principles.
 All other sources of revenue are reported as contributions.
-See also NOTE-M.
+See also NOTE M.